viluiz/gan/UQ-PredGAN/README.md

 - 4.GAN-DataAssimilation.ipynb -> Assimilate observed data with the GAN

-- 5.GAN-UncertaintyQuantification.ipynb -> Quantify uncertainty with the GAN
+- 5.GAN-UncertaintyQuantification.ipynb -> Quantify uncertainty with the GAN (with regularization)

 ### First execute in order: